 Based on an old tale that people who are pregnant should avoid heat stress, many still believe they can’t soak in a hot bath.

-New recommendations, however, state that hot baths and exercise are safe during pregnancy, as long as your body temperature doesn’t go above 102.2°F.
+, however, state that hot baths and exercise are safe during pregnancy, as long as your body temperature doesn’t go above 102.2°F.

 PS.
 You’re also allowed to enjoy sex!
 It’s safe and won’t hurt the baby.
 Learn which positions are the best.

 Myth 4: You can’t drink coffee

 While it was previously believed that caffeine could cause a miscarriage, that one to two cups per day is entirely safe.
 So no need to ditch your morning latte as your go-to energy boost!

 The popular mantra “Go ahead, you’re eating for two!” can cause extra weight gain if we take it to heart.
 Instead, staying within the recommended range for weight gain will make weight loss easier post-birth and give you increased energy throughout your pregnancy.

 Remember, everyone’s journey with pregnancy is different.
 Keep these tips in mind.
 At the end of the day, don’t forget to listen to your body.

 Jenna Jonaitis is a freelance writer whose work has appeared in The Washington Post, HealthyWay, and SHAPE, among other publications.
 She recently traveled with her husband for 18 months — farming in Japan, studying Spanish in Madrid, volunteering in India, and hiking through the Himalayas.
 She’s always in search of wellness in mind, body, and spirit.